ssundarr3/Machine-Learning-Tetris/README.md

 The algorithm runs the fitness function on all possible next boards, and makes the move that produces greatest fitness.

 ### Genetic Algorithm
 Initially, in a generation, we have a list of say, 30 random weights(A weight is a list of numbers that determine how important each feature is).
-We run each weight using the fitness function, and map the score(number of lines cleared) to the set of weights that produced it.
+We run each weight using the fitness function, and map the score(number of lines cleared) to that weight.
 Then, to get the next list of 30 weights, we mutate the weights.

 ### Mutated Weights
 The best(determined by their score(number of lines cleared)) two weights are taken into the next generation.

-First, coefficients(a coefficient is a number in a weight) from these two weights are randomly taken to create new weights, until we have the desired number of weights(30 in this example).
+Then, coefficients(a coefficient is a number in a weight) from these two weights are randomly copied to create new weights, until we have the desired number of weights(30 in this example).

-Then, random mutations are randomly put in all weights.
+Next, random mutations are randomly put in all weights.
 The amount by which a mutation changes a coefficient is a function of the average score for a generation.
 Further, mutations which create small changes occur more often, while mutations that create large changes occur less frequently.

-Then, we run the algorithm again, to determine the score for each weight, and continue the process.
+Finally, we run the algorithm again, to determine the score for each weight, and continue the process.

 Because we are only taking the set of weights that produce the best score, the set of weights will converge on to values that result in the highest number of lines cleared.
 This is how the algorithm 'learns' to play better with time.